dianahandler/Pewlett-Hackard-Analysis/README.md

 <img width="149" alt="silver_pic" src="https://user-images.githubusercontent.com/82029390/120905268-0976d280-c61f-11eb-9007-2598a5d78e17.png">

-We can also add the actual department name by adding the department name by adding de.departments in the SELECT line upon making the table in line 280 of this code.
-This analysis gives us inisght as to which departments will be exhibiting the greatest loss.
+We could also add the actual department name by adding de.departments in the SELECT line upon making the table in line 280 of this code.
+This analysis gives us insight as to which departments will be exhibiting the greatest loss.